Hasan-Farooqui-ERP/QUADRENT/02-Support-Case-Studies/04-VAT-Posting-Setup-Error/VAT-Posting-Setup-Case-Study.md

 - Configuring VAT for domestic, export, and EU scenarios
 - Documenting errors and resolutions professionally

-This is exactly the type of troubleshooting expected from a Business Central Support Consultant.

 ---

 ## 8. Files & Evidence